I originally wrote this on September 17, 2010, when Thomas was in Kindergarten. It’s one of my favorites and I thought I would share.

 I watched as he bit his tongue in concentration, just like his daddy does.

-m…looks like McDonalds Golden arches, and is just about the same size.
+m…looked like McDonald’s Golden arches, and was just about the same size.

-a…looks like the o but has a straight line drawn through the middle, close enough.
+a…looks like the o but had a straight line drawn through the middle, close enough.

-I admired his work and praised him, making him grin from ear to ear.
+I admired his work and praised him, as he grinned from ear to ear.

 “Tell me about PE and the hool-a-hoops.”
-I say.
+I said.